 As in every election you find people who don’t quite grasp the gravity of voter fraud.
 Maybe a college student registered to vote in their home state and a thoughtful parent fills out and submits the ballot.
 Maybe a loved one has died and a ballot still shows up for them in the ballot box.
 These are all felonies.
-The habit of helping out cannot replace legal ramifications for stepping over the line.

 The results of multi-layer audits have found these expected abnormalities where we can recognize the need for a wake up call to emphasize how important it is to avoid any form of fraud.
 However, no investigation large or small was able to find evidence that any fraud committed was orchestrated or on a large scale.
 Even the early fears of ballot dumping have been debunked as tips and trails have been followed, information tracked, and the results published and verified.